Requirements for Admission

 After successful completion of 12 credits (9 core leadership credits and 3 credits in educational research) and before the completion of 24 credits in the program, students must take and pass the Doctoral Qualifying Examination (DQE) to be fully accepted into the program.

-Students may be permitted to transfer 15 credits acquired post-master’s toward the doctoral degree pending a review of transcripts from accredited institutions.
+Students may be permitted to transfer a maximum of 15 credits taken post-master’s toward the doctoral degree pending a review of transcripts from accredited institutions.
+These credits need to be taken within six years prior to the date of your admission to Wilkes.
 Formal transfer credit reviews occur after the application and interview process and an offer of conditional admittance to the program is made to the student.

 Credits being considered for transfer must be posted on a graduate transcript after the date of the award of the master’s degree from an accredited institution.
 Transfer credits must match existing credits contained in the scope of the doctoral program at Wilkes.
 Course descriptions will be reviewed to determine compatibility with existing Wilkes courses.
 Students may be required to submit course syllabi in cases in which the course descriptions are inconclusive.